ondersumer07/webO23/README.md

 ```bash
   /source/routes/+page.server.js
 ```
 You can change the `currentCity` variable in the JS file to alter the city.
-Timezone changes can be made in the `weatherCard.svelte` component itself by changin `timezoneCity`.
+Timezone changes can be made in the `weatherCard.svelte` component itself by changing `timezoneCity`.
 Variables are also exported, so you can import values onto them whenever utilizing it.

 Maps Static API also uses the same `currentCity` variable, so you don't have to enter the same city name twice.
 Once you're set, you're set for good!